justjact/justjact/README.md

 - 👋 Hi, I’m @justjact
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
 All I Can
 - 💞️ I’m looking to collaborate on ...
-What I can heal with
+What I can help with
 - 📫 How to reach me ...
 Ask

 <!---